Places in Harry Potter: Little Hangleton

-Little Hangleton is a fictional Muggle village near a fictional Muggle town of Great Hangleton in the north of England, around 200 miles from Little Whinging in Surrey.
+Little Hangleton is a fictional Muggle village in the north of England, roughly two hundred miles from Little Whinging.
 It contains the graveyard where Voldemort is restored to bodily form in Goblet of Fire.
 On a hill above the village is the former estate of the Riddle family, where Voldemort killed his father, his grandparents and the Muggle gardener Frank Bryce.
 Also nearby is the former home of the Gaunt family.

 Malfoy Manor

 Malfoy Manor is the home of Lucius and Narcissa Malfoy and their son Draco.
 The novel Order of the Phoenix states that the manor is located in Wiltshire.
 In Deathly Hallows, Voldemort uses Malfoy Manor as his headquarters and imprisons Luna Lovegood, Dean Thomas, Mr. Ollivander and Griphook in the basement.
 When Snatchers capture Harry, Ron, and Hermione, they are also imprisoned in the manor.
-Some scenes set at Malfoy Manor in the Harry Potter films were shot at Hardwick Hall in Derbyshire.
+Some of the Malfoy Manor scenes in the Harry Potter films were shot at Hardwick Hall in Derbyshire.